rknightuk/rknight.me/src/pages/about/index.md

 ### Professional

-I am a developer my day job.
+I am a developer at my day job.
 I also work part-time as a developer for [MacStories](https://www.macstories.net).

 I have a Web Technologies degree from University of Portsmouth as well as a smattering of basically-useless college-level qualifications.